aetperf/aetperf.github.io/_posts/2025-07-12-Git-commit-temporal-analysis.md

 ---

-In this Python notebook, we are going to analyze *git* commit timestamps across multiple repositories to identify temporal patterns in a git user coding activity (me actually).
+In this Python notebook, we are going to analyze *git commit* timestamps across multiple repositories to identify temporal patterns in a git user coding activity (me, actually).

 **Outline**
 - [Imports and package versions](#imports)